andreaseirich/ChatCompanion/README.md

 ## Contributing

-This is a hackathon project.
+We welcome contributions!
+Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines on:
+- Code style and conventions
+- Testing requirements
+- Commit message format
+- Areas for contribution

 For questions or suggestions:
 - Review the documentation
 - Check existing issues
-- Follow ethical guidelines in ETHICS.md
+- Follow ethical guidelines in [`docs/ETHICS.md`](docs/ETHICS.md)

 ## License